aishwaryagurram/Color-removing-tool/README.md

 A simple and interactive web-based tool that allows users to upload an image, choose a color, and remove that color by making it transparent.
 Built using HTML, CSS, and JavaScript.

-**⭐ Features**
-1.Upload any image
-2.Pick a color using the built-in color picker 3.Automatically remove the selected color
-4.Live preview using HTML Canvas
-5.Simple and responsive UI

 **🛠 Technologies Used**
 HTML → Structure and layout
 CSS → Styling and UI design